 However, if we do not consider how the architecture is implemented (i.e. what goes on inside each box in the architecture), the differences are not that big.
 HAMMER has the direct coupling between inverse and forward models (i.e. that the output of the inverse model is fed directly to the forward model, see figure 3.3), whereas in the MOSAIC architecture, the forward model was fed the sum of the motor outputs, as can be seen in figure 3.4.
 This inverse/forward coupling was present in HAMMER from the beginning was added later on in MOSAIC (as I pointed out in the caption of figure 3.5).
 This is probably related to the fact that the MOSAIC architecture started out as an architecture for motor control, not for imitation learning specifically.
-I think the inverse/forward coupling is a very important part of the architecture for both producing an action and predicting its consequences.
+I think the inverse/forward coupling is a very important part of the architecture for imitation learning, as it best shows how the different modules are responsible for both producing an action and predicting its consequences.